Moving to Auckland from the UK: your complete guide to living in New Zealand

 Here’s what makes it most appealing for British expats:

-- Language and Culture: English is the main language, making it easy to integrate with the locals.
+- Language and culture: English is the main language, making it easy to integrate with the locals.

 - Climate: Auckland’s weather is mild, temperate climate with warm summers and wet winters.
 The warm summers make up for the grey UK weather.

-- Natural Beauty: New Zealand is surrounded by volcanoes, harbours and beaches, making it perfect for an outdoor lover’s paradise.
+- Natural beauty: New Zealand is surrounded by volcanoes, harbours and beaches, making it perfect for an outdoor lover’s paradise.

 - Opportunities: Auckland has a growing job market and is home to many multinational companies, startups and healthcare hubs.
 This attracts many English speaking expats including British citizens.